TAC Accessibility Grant

 The TAC Accessibility Grant is offered to most grant1 applicants.

-Projects involving Deaf artists and artists with disabilities may apply for the TAC Accessibility Grant by completing the Accessibility Expenses section of the application and including the requisite information in their budget.
+TAC funded projects involving Deaf artists and artists with disabilities may apply for the TAC Accessibility Grant through TAC Grants Online.

 What Does this Grant Support?

-The TAC Accessibility Grant will provide up to a maximum of $5,000 towards accessibility costs for artists incurred during the project.
+The TAC Accessibility Grant will provide up to a maximum of $5,000 towards accessibility costs for Deaf artists and artists with disabilities incurred during the project.
 Accessibility costs include but are not limited to:

 • audio description